I've heard Computer Science and Data Science are a competitive majors, what should I know?

 You keep mentioning parallel planning, what exactly does it mean?

-What are common parallel plans for computer science pre-majors?
+What are common parallel plans?

 There are often multiple paths to the same career field.
 Some of the most common parallel plans for computer science pre-major students are: